msaroufim/newblog/_drafts/2019-06-02-why-can-nn-solve-so-many-problems.md

 1. How can I model problems with unspecified input and output sizes?
 Google RNN for this, the key idea is feedback and state
 2. How would things like self play in reinforcement learning work in this setting since you don't really have labeled data?
 You can bootsrap off of your current best estimate which to me is one of the coolest idea I've encountered in ML

+If you enjoyed this article you'll probably also enjoy [Neural Networks, Types, and Functional Programming](https://colah.github.io/posts/2015-09-NN-Types-FP/)

 ## References
 * https://machinelearningmastery.com/keras-functional-api-deep-learning/
+* Deep Learning and the game of Go